hpcc-systems/DataMgmt/README.md

 data, replacing what is in the current generation with 200 random numbers up to a maximum value of 200:

-	idxPath2 := MakeIndexPath(2);
+	idxPath2 := MakeSubkeyPath(2);
 	idx2 := INDEX(MakeData(2), {n}, {}, idxPath2);
 	BUILD(idx2);
-	DataMgmt.GenIndex.WriteIndexFile
+	DataMgmt.GenIndex.WriteSubkey
 	    (
-	        '~my_index_store',          // Path to the index store idxPath2,                   // Path to new index file 'genindex_test',            // Name of Roxie query to update 'http://localhost:8010'     // URL to ESP service (ECL Watch) );
+	        '~my_index_store',          // Path to the index store idxPath2,                   // Path to new subkey
+	        'http://localhost:8010'     // URL to ESP service (ECL Watch) );